muratk3n/thirdwave/en/tweets/2020/week9a.md

 ---

-Got lota camping food I could for weeks wout grocs.
+Got lota camping food I could go for weeks wout grocs.
 Have a fine knife and other good stuff...
 Hell I have portable solar panels.
 If elec shuts off can at least charge a phone.

 *2020-2-25 18:34:51*